CoNarrative/glujs-guide-built/specifications-in-full.md

 We instantly notice that the first 2 steps are the same, and only the last step is different.
 Once you add a full set of descriptive user stories, you're going to find that every specification story overlaps with at least one other, leading to a tremendous amount of duplication and also making it difficult to see what is going on.

-While we could keep these two stories separate, gluJS with Jasmine gives us the ability to add the second story as a *branch* of the first.
+While we could keep these two stories separate, GluJS with Jasmine gives us the ability to add the second story as a *branch* of the first.
 We do this in code by simply adding another block *after* the first as follows:

 ```coffeescript
 Given 'the Hello World application on launch', ->